 In Fig. 3.1 we plot the steady state solution of a bulk superconductor.
-We first verify that this solution satisfies the boundary conditions.
+It is important to meet the boundary conditions.
 Let us consider the order parameter.
 Observe that at x = 0 the slope of the order parameter flattens, indicating the slope approaches zero and that there is no current seeping into vacuum.
 For the left hand boundary we assume that at a distance L = 10 the material is sufficiently shielded from the external magnetic field at x = 0.
 Seeing how the order parameter comes close to one, we have a good approximation.